dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

-To write a low-level web app with Dart, you need to understand several topics&mdash;the DOM tree, nodes, elements, HTML, and the Dart language and libraries.
+To write a low-level web app with Dart, you need to understand several topics—the DOM tree, nodes, elements,
+HTML, and the Dart language and libraries.

 The interdependencies are circular,